Is Your Business Website Out Of Shape?

 Optimizing images

-However, non-optimized images can be a source of slowdown and self-defeating to your website.
+However, non-optimized images can be a source of slowdown and detrimental to your website.
 A huge image file loading slowly will frustrate visitors and cause them to leave your site before they have had a chance to take it all in.

 There are several ways to optimize images and speed up your website.
 For example, you can use programs like Photoshop to reduce the file size of any image without compromising its quality.
 You can also choose the proper format for each image.
 For example, file formats such as JPEGs are best for photos, while GIFs and PNGs are better for graphics with fewer color variations.
 Investing time in optimizing your images will improve your website's speed.